scottyeager/info_foundation/src/token/tf_grid_valuation.md

-# TF Token (TFT) Valuation
+# TF Grid / Token (TFT) Valuation

-The value of the TFT is based on the economic value of the TF Grid which consists of capacity for storage, compute, and network.
+We hope that there will be a relation between the value of the TFT and the (future) economic value of the TF Grid which consists of capacity for storage, compute, and network.
 This capacity is meeting one of the fastest-growing markets globally, as demand for capacity grows with increasing data demands and trends such as 5G, AI, VR, and IoT.
 The combined valuation of all TFT in circulation can be expressed by the demand for capacity on the TF Grid, leading to a sound and transparent method of evaluation.

 Unlike most other cryptocurrencies that derive their market price based on speculative value, TFT represents a unit of capacity on the TF Grid.

+!!!include:tft_not_speculative_note

 ### The global cloud market is growing fast